bamerman/coffee-docs/README.md

 # About coffee docs
-Coffee docs is a hub of documentation and code about coffee knowledge and operations maintained by coffee enthusiasts for coffee enthusiasts.
-Coffee docs is open-source.
+Coffee docs is a hub of documentation and code about coffee knowledge and operations.
+Coffee docs is maintained by coffee enthusiasts for coffee enthusiasts.
 To contribute, create a branch, commit, and make a pull request.
 Current topics includes:

 Coffee basics<br>
 &nbsp; Where coffee comes from